API Keys

 • Ensure you're using the correct pair for the environment you're working in.

-• How you should store it:
+• How you should store them:

 1. Go to the API Keys section on the dashboard.